datastax/cassandra/src/java/org/apache/cassandra/db/monitoring/SlowQueryLogger.md

 * `-Dcassandra.monitoring_execution_info_enabled`:
   Whether to log detailed execution info when logging slow or aborted non-SAI queries.
-  If this is `false`, only a CQL approximate representation of the query, the number of hits and metrics about the running time will be printed, taken less space in logs.
+  If this is `false`, only a CQL approximate representation of the query, the number of hits and metrics about the running time will be printed, taking less space in logs.
   If the property is `true`, the reports will also include metrics about the number of fetched and returned partitions, rows and tombstones, taking more space in logs.
 Defaults to true.
   It can be changed dynamically.
 * `-Dcassandra.sai.monitoring_execution_info_enabled`:
   Whether to log detailed execution info when logging slow or aborted SAI queries.
-  If this is `false`, only a CQL approximate representation of the query, the number of hits and metrics about the running time will be printed, taken less space in logs.
+  If this is `false`, only a CQL approximate representation of the query, the number of hits and metrics about the running time will be printed, taking less space in logs.
   If the property is `true`, the reports will also include internal index metrics, taking more space in logs.
   Those metrics include the number of fetched and returned index keys partitions, rows and tombstones, index segments hits, ANN latency, the index query plan, planner metrics, etc.